aljawharahsaad/Software-Design-and-Architecture-Final-Project-/README.md

 # Software-Design-and-Architecture-Final-Project-
-project to analysis a hospital system back and front office
+project to analysis a hospital system back and front office using uml diagrams